Doenator310/PyToSqf/README.md

 Be careful if you want to use it, this is really just a prototype of an idea that I had while I was frustrated with sqf.

 Python tuples are not fully supported

+If you make something based on this just credit me pls :D